Summer 2021 Fellowship Term

 How the California Climate Action Corps Works

 California Climate Action Corps is dedicated to advancing climate actions that engage community members, cultivate change, and leave a lasting impact.
-Selected CCAC Fellows will be AmeriCorps members serving 300+ hours over approximately two months supporting community climate action and/or climate education projects across California.
-Term start and end dates to be announced (multiple dates will likely be available).
+Selected Fellows are AmeriCorps members serving 300+ hours over approximately two months supporting community climate action and/or climate education projects across California.
+Fellows receive:

 - A chance to learn real-world climate action skills through community action projects.